The Inca Rail Journey to Machu Picchu

 What’s the easiest way to get to Machu Picchu??
 TAKE THE TRAIN!!

-Map of Machu Picchu Route
+Map of Machu Picchu Area

 Inca Rail Journey to Machu Picchu ~ Video!